wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 are characters in the uncompressed block, and edges are character dependencies.
 Two characters ci and cj is connected by an edge, if and only if ci is in a phrase, and cj is in a sequence referred to by the phrase, and that they are on the same offset from the beginning of the phrase or sequence.

+Decodability of a compressed block can be inferred from the graph with a simple rule: If the phrase decodable graph contains a cycle, then the block is not phrase decodable.
+Similarly, if the character decodable graph contains a cycle, then the block is not character decodable.